-The state will make payments based on a negotiated payment schedule.
+The state will make payments based on a regular payment schedule.
 Each billing must consist of an invoice and progress report.
 No payment will be made until the progress report and invoice has been approved by the project director.
-Quarterly or Monthly invoicing suggested.
+Monthly or quarterly invoicing schedule is suggested but this may be negotiated upon request of the contractor.